 - Discuss the value of having a single figure to compare two sets of data and get ideas on what might be a good one to use.

 - Introduce the idea of the mode (with the greatest frequency), and the median (the middle value).
 Discuss how we find the middle value for a distribution.
-Compare the time taken (class and NZ) and distance travelled (class and UK) using these two statistics.
+Compare the time taken (class, NZ and USA) using these two statistics.

 - The idea of the mean is more difficult.
 Introduce it as the sum of the values divided by the total number of values.
 Get them to calculate the mean time and distance for their data, using the original raw data.
 This could be done by hand or by entering the raw data into Excel and using the average formula (for example entering in A36 the formula = average(A1:A35)).